 View resources to distribute to parents here with details about the program and opt-in information.

 Frequently Asked Questions

-- Regular testing is a safe, effective way to help prevent the spread of COVID-19 and help keep our schools open for in-person learning.
-Many people with COVID-19, especially children and teens, don’t have symptoms while infected but can still spread the virus, so regular testing can help identify these individuals before they can spread the virus to others.
+- Based on the CDC's current K-12 guidance, testing for COVID-19 during high COVID-19 Community Levels can help prevent the spread of COVID-19 and help keep our schools open for in-person learning.
+Many people with COVID-19, especially children and teens, do not have symptoms while infected but can still spread the virus.

 - If you would like to enroll in testing, you must fill out a consent form for your child.